Skip to main content

 In the Legislature, Mena has worked hard to secure rights for all Washingtonians.
 She was the prime sponsor of the bills to improve the Voting Rights Act, ban hog-tying by law enforcement, and expand existing pay equity protections under Washington’s anti-discrimination laws.

-Mena has had an impressive first term and has earned your vote to continue representing the 29th Legislative District.
+Mena has had an exemplary first term and has earned your vote to continue representing the 29th Legislative District.

 In the Legislature, Mena has worked hard to secure rights for all Washingtonians.
 She was the prime sponsor of the bills to improve the Voting Rights Act, ban hog-tying by law enforcement, and expand existing pay equity protections under Washington’s anti-discrimination laws.

-Mena has had an impressive first term and has earned your vote to continue representing the 29th Legislative District.
+Mena has had an exemplary first term and has earned your vote to continue representing the 29th Legislative District.

 33rd Legislative District